phylun/GenKDCrack/README.md

                   --Snet RegSeg \
                   --gpu_ids 0
 ```
-This script evaluates the accuracy for all saved models in the folder `outputs/project_name`.
+This script evaluates the accuracy for all saved models in the folder `outputs/project_name` with `valConc`.
 When the option of `--epoch 100`, then 100th saved model is called and m-IoU is assessed.
-Also, adding `--phase test`,
+Also, adding `--phase test`, the accuracy of m-IoU and F1 is evaluated by `testConc`